isomerpages/enterprisesg-switch/index.md

         innovation-forward meetups.
       button: Get your "SWITCH Pass" today!
       url: https://bit.ly/switch2021reg_web
   - infopic:
-      title: Sensor Data Quality in Smart Buildings
-      subtitle: "Upcoming: 7 Oct 201"
-      description: Learn about the evolution and challenges of sensors in built environments.
-Join our panelists as they discuss how to improve data quality in this vertical.
-      button: Learn More
-      url: /events/the-promise-of-deep-tech
-      image: /images/SWITCH_webinars_SGInnovate_Sensor_Data_Quality_Event_Banner.jpg
-      alt: Webinar Banner
-  - infopic:
       title: The Global Innovation Movement
       subtitle: Be part of